International Paper profit down on weak packaging sales

 The company posted net earnings of $237 million, or 54 cents per share, compared with $468 million, or $1.08 per share, a year earlier.

-Excluding one-time items, IP earned 75 cents per share.
+Excluding one-time items, the company earned 75 cents per share.
 By that measure, analysts on average expected 77 cents, according to Thomson Reuters I/B/E/S.

 Net sales rose 6 percent to $7.03 billion.
 Analysts expected $7.08 billion.